Student Learning Outcomes

-Susan loves studying social work at BVU because she gets to make a direct impact on the lives of people.
-As president of the Student Association of Social Workers, Susan has helped distribute shoes and cold weather gear to needy families and has traveled to places like St. Louis to volunteer in the community.
-This spring, Susan has an internship at the National Association of Social Work and hopes to continue doing policy work in her future social work career.
+Studying social work at BVU allowed Susan the opportunity to make a direct impact on the lives of people.
+As president of the Student Association of Social Workers, Susan helped distribute shoes and cold weather gear to needy families and has traveled to places like St. Louis to volunteer in the community.
+She also honed her skills as an intern at the National Association of Social Work.

 Social Work Courses

 - Major in Social Work (69 Credit Hours)